European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-java.md

    final private IdentityMapClient identityMapClient = new IdentityMapClient(EUID_BASE_URL, EUID_API_KEY, EUID_SECRET_KEY);
    ```

-2. Call a function that takes email addresses or phone numbers as input and generates an IdentityMapResponse object.
+2. Call a function that takes email addresses<!--  or phone numbers --> as input and generates an IdentityMapResponse object.
 The following example uses email addresses:
    ```java
    IdentityMapResponse identityMapResponse = identityMapClient.generateIdentityMap(IdentityMapInput.fromEmails(Arrays.asList("email1@example.com", "email2@example.com")));
    ```

 :::note
 The SDK hashes input values before sending them.
-This ensures that raw email addresses and phone numbers do not leave your server.
+This ensures that raw email addresses<!--  and phone numbers --> do not leave your server.
 :::

 3. Retrieve the mapped and unmapped results as follows: